 Ahead of the 2017/18 season, the Club will be encouraging new applicants to represent, share and discuss the views of our supporters in the following areas:

 - Season Ticket Holders from each stand

 There is currently a maximum of 25 supporters on the Supporter Advisory Board.
 The independent panel will be asked to review new applications ahead of each season to ensure that the SAB remains current and the fanbase is as broadly represented as possible.

 When was the last SAB meeting?

-The last SAB meeting was on Wednesday 24 May 2017 at London Stadium.
-A summary along with minutes of this meeting can be found here.
+The last SAB meeting was on Wednesday 15 November 2017 at London Stadium.
+Minutes can be found here.